TACC/coe-332-sp23/docs/unit03/errorhandling.rst

 There are several types of built-in exception classes that inherit from the same base Exception class.
 A full list of these built-in classes can be found in the official documentation.

-It’s also possible to create a custom exception class that inherits from the base Exception class.
+It's also possible to create a custom exception class that inherits from the base Exception class.
 A custom class might be needed if the developer wishes to integrate a more sophisticated logging system or further inspect an object.

 The ```__init__()``` and ```__str__()``` methods are required when defining an Exception class: